AmberHam/clustering-khmer-mounds/README.md

 ### 3. Obtain the data

 The Archaeoscape dataset is distributed under an EFEO licence and cannot be included in this repository.
 See `data/README.md` for acquisition instructions.
-Once obtained, place the file `isaura_features.gpkg` in the `data/` directory.

 ### 4. Run the notebooks